 - Easy traceability of pet food to help manage inventory and allow issues with batches to be quickly resolved.

 Trends change rapidly within the pet food industry.
-Challenges constantly evolve, as pet parent demands change.
-For this reason, pet food manufacturers need to be flexible in their approach to the market, investing in versatile equipment that can meet any new demands.
+Challenges constantly evolve as pet parent demands change.
+For this reason, pet food manufacturers must be flexible in their approach to the market, investing in versatile equipment that can meet new demands.

 Some of these supply chain challenges for pet food producers include:

 - Lack of parking for trucks and containers at docks.

 - Ships are getting larger, which means that:

 - There are insufficient numbers of modern cranes that can load or unload cargo off newer, larger vessels quickly.